What is a Micro Loan?

 Business Plan for Microloan

 If you’re taking out a microloan for your new business, lenders will want to see a strong, detailed business plan.
 Your business plan should show a good understanding of the market you’re in, and how your business will stand out in the field.
-This will help your lender feel that your business is safe investment, which can mean better terms, and will help in getting approved in the first place.
+This will help your lender feel that your business is a safe investment, which can mean better terms, and will help in getting approved in the first place.
 This Blank Template is a good starting point.
-If you’re looking for a government or non-profit microloan, your lender will use your business plan to consider things like how your business benefit the local community by creating jobs, and more.
+If you’re looking for a government or non-profit microloan, your lender will use your business plan to consider things like how your business benefits the local community by creating jobs, and more.